Pride and Prejudice: Literature

 In Gwyn Cready's comedic romance novel, Seducing Mr Darcy, the heroine lands in Pride and Prejudice by way of magic massage, has a fling with Darcy and unknowingly changes the rest of the story.

 Abigail Reynolds is the author of seven Regency-set variations on Pride and Prejudice.
 Her Pemberley Variations series includes Mr Darcy's Obsession, To Conquer Mr Darcy, What Would Mr Darcy Do and Mr Fitzwilliam Darcy: The Last Man in the World.
 Her modern adaptation, The Man Who Loved Pride and Prejudice, is set on Cape Cod.

 Bella Breen is the author of nine variations on Pride and Prejudice.
 Pride and Prejudice and Poison, Four Months to Wed, Forced to Marry and The Rescue of Elizabeth Bennet.

-Helen Fielding's 1996 novel Bridget Jones's Diary is also based on Pride and Prejudice; the feature film of Fielding's work, released in 2001, stars Colin Firth, who had played Mr Darcy in the successful 1990s TV adaptation.

 In March 2009, Seth Grahame-Smith's Pride and Prejudice and Zombies takes Austen's work and mashes it up with zombie hordes, cannibalism, ninja and ultraviolent mayhem.
 In March 2010, Quirk Books published a prequel by Steve Hockensmith that deals with Elizabeth Bennet's early days as a zombie hunter, Pride and Prejudice and Zombies: Dawn of the Dreadfuls.
 The 2016 film of Grahame-Smith's adaptation was released starring Lily James, Sam Riley and Matt Smith.

-In 2011, author Mitzi Szereto expanded on the novel in Pride and Prejudice: Hidden Lusts, a historical sex parody that parallels the original plot and writing style of Jane Austen.

 Marvel has also published their take on this classic by releasing a short comic series of five issues that stays true to the original storyline.
 The first issue was published on 1 April 2009 and was written by Nancy Hajeski.
 It was published as a graphic novel in 2010 with artwork by Hugo Petrus.

 Pamela Aidan is the author of a trilogy of books telling the story of Pride and Prejudice from Mr Darcy's point of view: Fitzwilliam Darcy, Gentleman.
 The books are An Assembly Such as This, Duty and Desire and These Three Remain.